-Courses accredited by TASC are intended for study during senior secondary education.
+Courses accredited by TASC are intended for study during senior secondary education (Year 11, Year 12 and Year 13).
 In some circumstances it may be appropriate for students to extend their learning in a specific area of strength by enrolling in a TASC-accredited course prior to Year 11.
-Approval by TASC is required to formally* enrol students in a TASC-accredited course prior to Year 11.
+TASC approval is required to formally* enrol students in such a course.

 More information is available in the Enrolment of Pre-Year 11 Students in TASC-Accredited Courses policy.